alex-b-chase/16S-workshop/README.md

 4. Analyze OTU table (possibly filter out mock communities or other unwanted taxa (e.g., chloroplast hit))
 5. Rarefaction (normalizing read depth across all samples)
-6. Diversity metrics (alpha- and beta-diversity)

-This is where you will really want to read up on some basic multivariate statistics.
+6. Diversity metrics (alpha- and beta-diversity) ⋅⋅*This is where you will really want to read up on some basic multivariate statistics.
 Deciding which metrics to use are going to be dependent on your data!

-⋅⋅⋅6A.
+6A.
 Alpha-diversity - average species diversity in a habitat or specific area.
-Alpha diversity is a *local measure*.⋅⋅ ⋅⋅⋅__Shannon Diversity__ -
+Alpha diversity is a *local measure*.

+__Shannon Diversity__ -

 # Materials and sample data